ald0405/SangerTools/README.md

 However, we hope Sanger Tools aids analytical workers around to world who work with similar datasets.

-Currently this will  target CCG and CSU staff and we hope that this nurtures colaboration between teams as many NHS organisations transition into ICS's.
+Currently this will be best suited to CCG and CSU staff.

 If you are using this package outside of the NHS we would be very keen to hear from you!

 The package draws its name from Sanger House; the office in which NHS Gloucestershire CCG's analytical team are based.

 ## Package Aims
 The tools in this package have been created to assist in every-day tasks undertaken by most NHS analysts.
-Funcions have been created to provide an easy-to-use interface for common tasks where analysts are working between R, SQL and Excel.
+Functions have been created to provide an easy-to-use interface for common tasks where analysts are working between R, SQL and Excel.
 Many of the functions are created to work with datasets which contain 1 Row Per Patient in tidy data format; where each row is an observation and columns are variables pertaining to the patient.
 This format is commonly seen across the NHS; often referred to as Master Patient Index (MPI).

 ## API Notes
 Many of the functions are written in Tidyverse; as such there will be performance limitations on larger datasets.